Skip to main content

 The Printer That Forgot Its Subnet

 The printer was on the same physical network.
 CUPS could see it via mDNS.
 But packets weren't going anywhere.
-Turns out a power surge knocked it back to a static IP from an old network config — 192.168.0.104 on a 10.0.0.x network.
+Turns out a power surge knocked it back to a static IP from an old network config — 192.168.0.104 on a 10.42.0.x network.

 The Drone That Rebooted the Wrong Server

-When the orchestrator tried to reboot a misbehaving build drone, it accidentally rebooted the gateway instead.
-NAT masquerade, Tailscale routing, and distributed systems debugging at its finest.
+When the orchestrator tried to reboot a misbehaving build drone, it accidentally rebooted the gateway instead — four times in one day.
+NAT masquerade, Tailscale routing, hardcoded blocks from Past Me, and the full story of getting 58 cores back online.

 The Language Server That Froze Everything